skip to content

 Dr Arman Pili

-I am an early-career quantitative and applied global change ecologist committed to bridging science, practice, and policy through the development of scientifically defensible, statistically robust, accessible, and actionable decision-support tools for biodiversity conservation.
-My research focuses on mapping global connectivity and advancing its applications for conservation and ecosystem restoration.
-I am generally interested in topics about biological invasions, macroecology, biogeography, ecogeography, and global change ecology.
+I am an early-career quantitative and applied global change ecologist.
+My current research focuses on mapping global connectivity and advancing its applications for conservation and ecosystem restoration.
+But on the sidelines, I collaborate on research involving global biological invasions and biosecurity, as well as the conservation biogeography of amphibians and reptiles.
+I am broadly interested in topics about macroecology, biogeography, ecogeography, and global change ecology.

 Read more at: Emilio Luz-Ricca